hsjung22/forwardjs-workshop-notes/README.md

 Notes from "Object Oriented Programming with Javascript" by Elie Schoppik

-  When a function is invoked, two variables get created automatically 'this' and 'arguments'.
+  When a function is invoked, two variables get created automatically `this` and `arguments`.

   ```javascript
   function first() {